The Barn for the Poorest of the Poor, Inc.

 4. The obligation to observe the laws of fast and abstinence is a serious one for Catholics.
 Failure to observe one penitential day in itself is not considered a serious sin.
 It is the intentional failure to observe any penitential days at all, or a substantial number of penitential days, that must be considered a serious matter.

-5. The obligation, the privilege really, of receiving the Eucharist at least once a year — often called “Easter duty” — for those in the state of grace should shall be fulfilled during the period from the First Sunday of Lent, February 17-18, 2024, to Trinity Sunday, May 25-26, 2024.
+5. The obligation, the privilege really, of receiving the Eucharist at least once a year — often called “Easter duty” — First Sunday of Lent, February 21-22, 2026, to Trinity Sunday, May 30-31, 2026.
 However, the Church’s law does permit this precept to be fulfilled at another time during the year when there is a just cause.

 I want to encourage all Catholics, especially those who are conscious of serious sin, to go to Confession and to make use of the sacrifices and traditions that have always been part of our Lenten practices in the Church.